C2C CTF Writeups

 try:

-# Use recvuntil with a large buffer or just loop until i get the line
+# Use recvuntil with a large buffer or just loop until we get the line

 line_bytes = p.recvuntil(b'\n').strip()